ericstrobl/ericstrobl.github.io/_pages/about.md

 The paper develops PC-p to provide statistical error control for individual edges learned by the PC algorithm when exact edge-specific p-values are not directly available.
 It derives upper bounds on edge-specific p-values by combining the p-values from the conditional independence tests performed during causal discovery.
 PC-p deliberately uses a relatively liberal initial Type I error threshold to reduce Type II errors, allowing the algorithm to perform more of the tests needed to obtain valid p-value bounds; additional modifications prevent Type II errors from propagating through graph orientation.
 The resulting bounded edge-specific p-values can then be used with standard multiple-testing procedures, such as Benjamini-Yekutieli, to estimate and control the false discovery rate of the learned causal graph.

-## Others
+## Other Works

 - Strobl, Eric V. "Global Interpretability via Automated Preprocessing: A Framework Inspired by Psychiatric Questionnaires." arXiv:2602.23459 (2026).

-This work considers global model interpretability in settings with general nonlinear predictive relationships.
+This work considers global model interpretability in settings with nonlinear predictive relationships.
 Instance-specific explanations such as SHAP values vary across patients and outcomes, whereas some clinical applications benefit from a single interpretable model.
-The paper shows how a general nonlinear prediction problem can be decomposed into an interpretable nonlinear preprocessing step followed by a simple linear predictive model, while retaining nonlinear predictive performance.
-The preprocessing is constrained to preserve the meaning of the original variables while extracting the nonlinear structure needed for prediction.
+The paper shows how nonlinear longitudinal prediction can be decomposed into an interpretable nonlinear preprocessing step followed by a simple linear predictive model, while retaining Bayes-optimal predictive flexibility in the population.
+The preprocessing maintains alignment with the original variables while extracting the nonlinear structure needed for prediction.